Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
-The right half is arranged for as many reasonable inrolls as possible, while also accounting for finger strength.

-I mostly ignored SFBs because I was going to fix them with magic anyway.
+The right half is arranged for as many inrolls and comfortable patterns as possible, while accounting for finger strength, and not overloading the pinky.
+I mostly ignored SFBs since I planned to fix them with magic. with Most of the consonants are on this side,

 b d l c p